 The highlight of this guitar is its unique sound achieved by its unique pickups.
 The tone is crystal clear and distinctive at any amount of volume or distortion.

 This guitar stays faithful to the original Jaguar and sounds as good, if not better than any overpriced Fender Jaguar guitar.

 Time has passed since Fender stormed into the music industry with 4 models that have been at the top of the market for over 70 years.

 And vintage instruments are coveted, priced, and hard to find for a reason.
 Fender’s original ‘50s, ‘60s, and ‘70s instruments sell for about 6 times the price of a Squier Classic Vibe guitar or bass guitar.

 Even as Fender has continued improving or, more precisely, changing these instruments, people still love to go back to the original Leo Fender ideas.
 Why?
 Because he was a genius who created timeless technology and timeless designs.

 And, in fact, Fender hasn’t changed much since them but the quality of electronics and pickups.
 This is why Squier’s Classic Vibe series is soo god: it has practically the exact same designs of the original Fender models plus new pickups and electronics and a greatly improved bridge.
-Also, it features some newer contours on its body and neck to give players more ease.
+Also, it features some newer contours on its body and maple neck to give players more ease.

 The Squier Classic Vibe series is just as good as a Fender.